 - other incidental matters such as screen resolution and the language setting of your browser.

-Storage and retention of
+Storage and retention of data

 E tū will only retain your personal information for as long as is necessary for the purpose for which that personal information was collected and to the extent permitted by applicable laws.
 When E tū no longer needs to use personal information, E tū will remove it from its systems and records and/or take steps to anonymize it so you can no longer be identified from it.

-Updating and Accessing your
+Updating and accessing your information

 You have the right to correct the personal data we hold on you or change how we process your data/contact you.
-You can do this by visiting the My Etū website www.etu.nz/member login, using the E tū Union Toolbox, our Electronic Membership Card App or by contacting the E tū Support to do this for you.
-E tū Support may require proof of your identity before being able to provide you with any personal information.
+You can do this by visiting the My Etū website www.etu.nz/member login, using the E tū Union Toolbox, our Electronic Membership Card App, or by contacting the E tū Support to do this for you.
+E tū Support will require proof of your identity before being able to provide you with any personal information.

 You have the right to access the personal data we have kept on record about you.
-If you have any questions or concerns about this policy or would like to request access or deletion of your personal data, you can do this by contacting our Membership Department at [email protected] or by post at the following address:
+If you have any questions or concerns about this policy or would like to request access, change, or deletion of your personal data, you can do this by contacting our Membership Department at [email protected] or by post at the following address:

 E tū Incorporated